amitlan/website/_posts/2020-06-29-pg-relation-files.md

 The function `pg_relation_filepath()` gives the path of the file, relative to root of the data directory, where a given relation's contents are *eventually* flushed down to.
-The contents can be inspectd.
+The contents can be inspected.

 ```
 $ hexdump -C $PGDATA/base/13586/16384